 The name Tournesol is French for “turning to the sun” and in part ties into their vineyards’ exposure (east to west) and how sunflowers turn their “heads” from east to west throughout the day.

-While not actually having a physical winery on the property their wine is made just “down the street” at a nearby winery by winemaker Ken Bernards (he has made their wine every year since the first vintage).
-Their focus is on two wines each year a Cabernet Sauvignon based Bordeaux blend and a Cabernet Sauvignon.
 The more and more we taste of Coombsville fruit the more we are impressed by this region; Coombsville is producing high quality wines that rival anything from up valley and Tournesol’s wines are no exception.

 Select Wines

-The Tournesol 2018 Napa Valley Sauvignon Blanc Semillon (81% Sauvignon Blanc and 19% Semillon) is straw colored yellow in the glass offering aromas of jasmine, freshly cut grass on a warm summer day, citrus blossom, a lemon/lime zest and honeysuckle flower.
+The Tournesol 2018 Napa Valley Sauvignon Blanc Sémillon (81% Sauvignon Blanc and 19% Sémillon) is straw colored yellow in the glass offering aromas of jasmine, freshly cut grass on a warm summer day, citrus blossom, a lemon/lime zest and honeysuckle flower.
 This wine is refreshing not only on the bouquet but also on the palate.
 Offers flavors of grapefruit, green apple and honeydew melon.
 Not necessarily tart but nicely balanced between flavor and acidity.
 Crisp but with a pleasing creaminess, especially on the back of the palate.
 Mineralities.
 Lively.
-Only 150 cases produced.
+Only 150 cases were produced.

 The 2014 Tournesol Napa Valley Proprietor’s Blend is 72% Cabernet Sauvignon, 16% Malbec, 8% Petit Verdot and 4% Merlot.
 Spent 22 months in new French oak.
 500 case production.
 Dark ruby in the glass – well-endowed aromatically with notes of warm saddle leather, plum, hints of tobacco leaf, cassis and sweet ripe blackberry.
 Soft on the opening, it continues to show its velvet touch across the palate.
 Juicy.
 Ripe.
 But not overly so.
 Flavors of blackberry and sweet Crème de cassis.
 The fruit continues to linger for some time complemented by silky smooth tannins – the same tannin framework as we remember from our first tasting of this wine many years ago.